MeFisto94/Sargerust/README.md

 - MPQ: Load order of interface MPQs
 - Third Person Camera Controller (and sending `MOVE_FACING` packets / reworking the movement tracker)
-- Instanced Rendering of M2s (UnitMaterial is currently created in-place, even if the same texture has already been used.)
-It remains to be seen if that is enough for rend3 to auto instance, though.
-    - TODO: Does Rend3 even have instancing?
-- Fix Doodad Collisions
 - Debug Shader Reloading.
 NOTE: This requires extensive rend3 changes because we need to reset the ShaderPreProcessor and rebuild the base_graph that is usually only build in async_start, once.
 - M2: Properly derive whether Alpha Key (Cutoff) shall be used or not, allowing for less texture fetches in shadows
+- M2: Cull Modes (Northshire cypress trees), there we'd need to disable culling / duplicate indices.
 - Configuration
-- Cross Platform support (i.e. investigate MBP 2011 failure)
+- CpuDriven support for shaders: That makes it work in non-bindless (binding) mode on old devices
 - massive Map Manager rework
+- Instanced Rendering of M2s (UnitMaterial is currently created in-place, even if the same texture has already been used.)
+It remains to be seen if that is enough for rend3 to auto instance, though.
+    - TODO: Does Rend3 even have instancing?
 - Portals, Water, and other less important render objects
-- Anisotropic Filtering, basically setting SamplerDesc#anisotropy_clamp > 1, POT, < 16 (based on the device limits)
 - Properly Kill tracy
 - hecs:
     - Add more components and unpack update messages further
     - Implement spline walking (NPCs have predefined splines)
     - Rendering thereof
 - Physics:
+    - Fix Doodad Collisions
     - Interpolation of Player Position (otherwise stuttery feel)
     - Verify that the colliders are scaled in the right coordinate system (e.g. scaling along z does the right, expected thing)